• Skip to primary navigation

 1. Once you have reached the hard crack stage of boiling your syrup, reduce the heat by one increment and start coating your fruit ASAP!
 Spoon the sugar syrup over the skewered fruit, moving quickly through the process.

-• 2 methods for coating the fruit - Either with multiple pieces of fruit on one skewer (which will help you coat quickly) where you will need to spoon the syrup over your skewered fruit.
-Or individually skewered berries and fruit (which will coat your fruit more thoroughly) that can be dipped directly into your sugar syrup.
+• My 2 methods for coating the fruit.
+1) Either with multiple pieces of fruit on one skewer (which will help you coat quickly), you will need to spoon the syrup over your skewered fruit.
+2) Or individually skewered berries and fruit (which will coat your fruit more thoroughly) that can be dipped directly into your sugar syrup.

-• Use berries that are not quite ripe - Berries that are not perfectly ripe will not be as tender and juicy as perfectly ripe strawberries.
-This means that not only is the berry more capable of standing up to being candy-coated, but it is also going to stay stable longer.
-Juicy berries and fruit will weep underneath the candy layer!
+• Use berries that are not quite ripe.
+Berries that are less than perfectly ripe will not be as tender and juicy as perfectly ripe strawberries.
+This means that not only is the berry more capable of standing up to being candy-coated, but it will also stay stable longer.
+In my experience, juicy berries and fruit will weep underneath the candy layer!

-• You've made your delicious tanghulu strawberries and fruit, now how do you get all of that hard candy out of your saucepan?
+• How do you get all that hard candy out of your saucepan?
 The solution is to refill the saucepan with water and bring it to a boil.
-Everything dissolves into the water and voila!
+Everything dissolves into the water, and voila!
 You have a clean pan again. 🙂

 🥡 Storing

-This part is going to depend on the type of fruit that you used to make your tanghulu.
+This part will depend on the type of fruit you use to make your tanghulu.

-In the case of strawberries, the thin skin of the berry means that you have 2 - 3 hours at most to enjoy your tanghulu strawberries.
-Typically, more ripe berries will start to release their juice under the candy coating between 45 minutes to an hour.
+In the case of strawberries, the thin skin of the berry means that you have 2 - 3 hours at most to enjoy your candied strawberries.
+Typically, more ripe berries will release their juice under the candy coating within 45 minutes to an hour.

 Enjoy your tanghulu quickly before the fruit starts seeping and you end up with a sugary sweet mess!